blackgirltech/html_tutorial/README.md

 ## First Steps

-So, how do you make a website?
-It’s less complicated than you think:

-- On your computer create a folder and name it `my_site` (or something else, the name doesn’t matter)
+So, let's grab our starter files:

+- [Click here](https://github.com/blackgirltech/html_tutorial) to visit our html tutorial repo
+- Click on the green `clone of download` button and select `Download ZIP`
-- Inside this folder create a file called `index.html`
+- Open this folder on your computer

-This is essentially your website.
+The `index.html` file is essentially your website.
 Open this file in Chrome, Firefox or your web browser of choice.
 You’ll see a blank page, because you haven’t put any content into it yet, but this is essentially what you’ll get when you visit any other page on the web.

 ### Text Editor